 Made famous by the early exploration and collection of fossils by Charles Doolittle Walcott, the Walcott quarry sits on the shoulder of Mt.
 Walcott in Yoho National Park.
 Across the valley from the Burgess Shale, lies the Mt.
 Stephen fossil beds - an excellent collection of Cambrian trace and body fossils, most notable for its well-preserved trilobites.
 Neither of these localities are accessible without escort by a licensed guide, as they are protected UNESCO world heritage sites.
-We are currently working with Parks Canada to arrange a field trip to the Mt.
-Stephen Fossil Beds (~$85 CAD/person – payment details forthcoming) for Sunday June 11th, before the conference begins.
-Due to group size restrictions at the sites, we are only able to offer 50-60 spots.
-For those interested in attending please email firstname.lastname@example.org as soon as possible, and depending on interest we may have to utilize a draw if necessary.
+We have now arranged with the Burgess Shale Geoscience Foundation a field trip to the Mt.
+Stephen Fossil Beds (~$120/person, including a guided tour, bus and packed lunch) for Thursday, June 13th, immediately following the conference.
+Note: Due to trail conditions (i.e., avalanche hazards, seasonal road closures) access to the Walcott Quarry is not be available until early July.
+As a consequence of group size restrictions allowed at the sites, we are only able to offer 24 spots, which translates into two separate guided tours of 12 persons maximum.
+For those interested in attending please register here on a first come basis.

 Other good photos for Mt.
 Stephen: